ngrx/platform/projects/ngrx.io/content/guide/eslint-plugin/rules/prefer-protected-state.md

 ## Rule Details

-This rule should ensure that state changes are only managed by the Signal Store to prevent unintended modifications and provide clear ownership of where changes occur.
+This rule ensures that state changes are only managed by the Signal Store to prevent unintended modifications and provide clear ownership of where changes occur.

 Examples of **incorrect** code for this rule: